sean111/adventOfCode/2023/README.md

 ## Goal

-* Goal: Beat as many of the challenges as possible using PHP
+* Beat as many of the challenges as possible using PHP
+* Learn Pest